Canadian regulators publish principles of conduct for insurance intermediaries

 The Principles of Conduct for Insurance Intermediaries

 (Principles) were developed with stakeholder feedback in summer 2021.
 The Principles outline shared minimum standards of professional behaviour and conduct expected of insurance agents, brokers, adjusters and other business entities that distribute insurance products and services across Canada.

 The document is intended to complement the Guidance Conduct of Insurance Business and Fair Treatment of Customers

 issued by the Canadian Council of Insurance Regulators

-These Principles are intended to support increased consumer protection by helping Canadians better understand the high standards of ethics and integrity they should expect from insurance intermediaries.
+(CCIR) and CISRO.
+The Principles are aimed to support increased consumer protection by helping Canadians better understand the high standards of ethics and integrity they should expect from insurance intermediaries.

-For more information and to view the Principles, visit CISRO’s website here.
+for more information and to review the Principles